scriperdj/scriperdj.github.io/content/posts/2025-11-26-everyone-is-a-manager-now-the-art-of-delegating-to-ai-agents.md

 3.  **Trust but Verify**: Implement automated guardrails (pre-commit hooks, CI checks) so you don't have to manually review every character.
 4.  **Empower Autonomy**: Give them the tools (CLI, MCP, Browser) to test and validate their own work.

 I hope this article was helpful.
-I would love to learn about things you have done to delegate tasks to your AI coding agents.
+The truth is, we are all still figuring out this new way of working.
+If you have other tips for managing AI agents effectively, I'd love to learn from them in the comments.